mchalapuk/hyper-text-slider/doc/class-names.md

 ## Layout Class Names

-Their usage is limited to:
+In most cases, most of layout classes **SHOULD not be used in client HTML**, as they are automatially applied to apropriate elements during [slider's upgrade procedure](dom-upgrade.md) ([hermes-slider](class-names.md#hermes-slider) is the only layout class name that MUST be applied in client HTML).

+Layout classes play following roles in slider's inner-workings.
  1. **role-id** - class names are used to identify element's role during slider upgrade,
- 2. **transition** - class names must be used in CSS definitions of transitions,
+ 2. **transition** - class names must be used in definitions of CSS transitions,
  3. **styling** - class names are recommended for usage in slide's styling.

 ### Summary